Electrification, Hybridization & Alternative fuels

 100% electric: intelligent system solutions for zero-emission drivelines

-Product manager - construction machinery systems
+Peter Tepfenhart Product manager - construction machinery systems ZF Germany

 In line with Vision Zero, one of ZF’s objectives is to reduce emissions to zero.
 Therefore, the group is developing intelligent system solutions for the construction site of the future, all bundled under the eTRAC range.
 The presentation will give insights into ZF’s roadmap to zero-emission drivelines, explaining which projects are currently being worked on, which conclusions can be drawn from series products launched earlier and which products are to come in the near future.